AnatoliiChub/PetSafeBrands/README.md

 I tried to follow 2 key principles.
 - **State Management**: The ViewModel has only one public field responsible for the state, which is typically a `StateFlow` object(single source of truth).
 - **Event Handling**: The ViewModel has only one public method for consuming events, ensuring a unidirectional data flow [Unidirectional data flow](https://developer.android.com/develop/ui/compose/architecture#udf-compose) pattern.
 This method processes user actions and updates the state accordingly.

-I've used use cases to extract and structurize business logic.
-I've used Junit 5 for testing and Mockito to mock dependencies.
-I've written unit tests for a few use cases.

 ### Networking
 The project uses Retrofit and OkHttp for networking.